It's that time of year again

 I know what you're thinking...

-I guess when I finally refill something, I'll worry about cleaning my marker then.
+I guess when I finally refill my markers, I'll worry about cleaning then.

-And you're absolutely right, folks like me who use Copics on a daily basis- instructors, bloggers, and super serious colorers- we do have to refill our markers more than average colorers.
+You're absolutely right.
+People like me, who use Copics on a daily basis— instructors, bloggers, and super serious colorers- we do refill markers more frequently than average colorers.

 Do you make Copic Jelly?

 Yep.
-I have jelly problems and you have jelly problems too.
+I have jelly problems.
+You have jelly problems too.

 Every time you uncap and recap a Copic, your marker nib rubs along the inside of the cap.
 It leaves a streak of marker ink.

-Then that streak quietly lurks inside your cap, slowly evaporating.
+That streak of ink quietly lurks inside your cap, slowly evaporating.
 After the solvent is gone, the streak becomes a smear of Copic Jelly- a super sticky residue.

-I know, when you think of "evaporation", you think of water, right?
+I know, it’s a bit of a weird concept.
+When most of us think of "evaporation", we think of water, right?
 Water just disappears into the air and leaves no trace behind.

 What kind of trouble?

-Once you get a thick build up of ooey gooey dye residue collected inside the cap, the jelly makes it hard for your marker caps to seal properly.
+Once you get an ooey gooey build-up of dye residue inside the cap, that jelly makes it hard for Copic caps to seal properly.

-You heard the cap click, so you assume they're sealed... but no, the jelly breaks the seal.
+The cap clicks as normal, so you assume they're sealed... but no, the jelly breaks the seal.